syracuse-singers/xmas/README.md

 ## Downloading Files

 For 2020, we're tentatively providing a single large songbook of the carols are in our active repertoire.
 However, the current version is not final until our group makes a vote as to what should be included.
 A final version will be marked "Caroling 2020" instead of bearing a timestamp.
-One caveat is that this songbook can not include any of carols we're using under license.

 - [2020 Caroling Songbook](tunebooks/xmas-2020.pdf)